chalco777/arenicolus-tcs-mrbayes-ebsp/README.md

     --counts ../data/sample_to_region_mtDNA.tsv \
     --output ../results/haplotypes/diversity_stats/mtDNA_concat_reversed.nex
 ```
 Our new matrix has 223x2097 bp, in contrast with theirs, that had 225x2097 bp.
-Hower, it's much more close than our previous, deduplicated matrix of 123x2097 bp.
+However, it's closer than our previous, deduplicated matrix of 123x2097 bp.
 We will compare both, our dedup and our regenerated original, with the original, not deduplicated, matrix of Chan.

 For diversity stats, we removed outgroups with AMAS: